 If your Venture Grant project does not involve interacting with people, it does not require IRB approval or exemption.
-Moreover, if your project is strictly a matter of personal interest and will not involve applying for academic credit or a grade, or using project findings for a major or minor senor thesis, it does not require IRB review; however even in this case you must contact Amanda Udis-Kessler so that she can inform the Dean's Advisory Committee.
+Moreover, if your project is strictly a matter of personal interest and will not involve applying for academic credit or a grade, or using project findings for a major or minor senor thesis, it does not require IRB review; however even in this case you must contact Amanda Udis-Kessler so that she can inform the Provost's Advisory Committee.
 You may also be eligible for the interaction research exemption.
-If you have any questions, or if the Dean's Advisory Committee asks you to check with the IRB about a project, please contact Amanda Udis-Kessler.
+If you have any questions, or if the Provost's Advisory Committee asks you to check with the IRB about a project, please contact Amanda Udis-Kessler.

 If your Venture Grant project will be taking place abroad, please also review the IRB information about international research projects.